ankraft/ACME-oneM2M-CSE-mkdocs/docs/howtos/Docker.md

 docker run -it -p 8080:8080 -v /path/to/data:/data --rm --name acme-onem2m-cse ankraft/acme-onem2m-cse
 ```

 This is useful for persisting data across container restarts and to provide a different configuration file that is then used instead of the default *acme.ini* file.
+This directory may also contain a [secondary init directory](../setup/Running.md#secondary-init-directory) with additional scripts, attribute definitions, etc.

+!!! important
+	Don't forget to copy a valid *acme.ini* file to the mapped directory that contains all the [configurations](../setup/Configuration-basic.md) for your CSE.
+The CSE will use this file instead of the default one.

 ###  Environment Variables